 If you want to file a personal injury claim, you'll likely have many questions.
 Are you entitled to damages?
 Do you sue a business, or an individual?
 Fortunately, we're here to help.
-We've asked an expert, attorney Alaina Byers, for some clarification on common personal injury questions.
+We've asked an attorney, Alaina Byers, for some clarification on common personal injury questions.
 Here's what she had to say on your questions:

 Determining your eligibility can be one of the most complicated components of a personal injury claim.
 You may not know if you qualify for a personal injury claim, who you can file a suit against, or what types of damages you can even claim.
 If you don't file within a specific timeframe, you might not be eligible for a personal injury claim at all.
 We have resources available for you to determine if you should start your claim.

 You likely will not be eligible for a personal injury claim if you were entirely at fault for an accident, or even 50% responsible for an accident.
 It may also be challenging to know who was at fault if multiple people were involved in an accident, such as more than one driver in a car accident, or slipping within a store.
 Determining fault is critical to any personal injury claim.

 Damages are the payments you're entitled to if an injury or loss incurred after an accident.
 If you did not suffer physically, emotionally, or financially, you may not be eligible for a personal injury claim.
 Damages can be challenging to calculate, and the payments you're entitled to will vary wildly depending on what happened in your accident.
 A personal injury attorney can go a long way in helping you determine what types of damages you should seek when you file a claim.